 About 20 minutes later, and after finishing her meal Lund beckoned to her waiter and asked for her check.
 The check amounted to $15.65.
 Lund took out a twenty-dollar bill and left it on the table to cover the check and tip.

-The restaurant’s owner Marty Nekt was the only person permitted to use the cash register.
-Nekt had stepped away from the register for a couple of minutes.
+The restaurant’s owner Marty Wilson was the only person permitted to use the cash register.
+Wilson had stepped away from the register for a couple of minutes.
 When he returned and saw Lund’s empty table, he called her waiter over and asked him if the woman paid him.
-The waiter said no so Nekt called the police.
+The waiter said no, so Wilson called the police.

 As they were about to get back into their squad car, the officers noticed two women speaking in the adjacent parking lot.
 One of the women was wearing a black skirt with a red blouse.
-They approached the woman, who turned out to be Lund, and began to question her.
+They approached the woman, who turned out to be Lund and began to question her.

 When they confirmed she just left the restaurant only minutes before, they asked her if she paid her bill.
-Lund said of course she did.
+Lund said, of course she did.
 The officers asked her if she had a credit or debit card receipt.
 Lund said she had no receipt since she had paid in cash.

-Shortly after, Lund was booked into the county jail where she sat for seven hours until the local magistrate set her bail.
+Lund was booked into the county jail, where she sat for seven hours until the local magistrate set her bail.
 She paid the $100 bail in cash and left.

-Nekt directed her attention to a small sign on the register.
+Wilson directed her attention to a small sign on the register.
 It read, “Customers Must Pay At the Register.”

 Telling him that was ridiculous, Lund stormed out and drove back to her office.